o2r-project/containerit/paper.md

 The `Dockerfile` and image can be published alongside a scientific paper to support peer review and to some extend preservation [@nust_opening_2017].
 Even if an image cannot be executed, or a `Dockerfile` cannot be built anymore, the instructions in the `Dockerfile` are human-readable and files in the image can be extracted to recreate an environment resembling the original as closely as possible.
-Further useful features are (a) portability thanks to a single runtime dependency, which allows readers to explore an author's virtual laboratory including complex dependencies or bespoke code either on their machines or in cloud-based infrastructures [e.g by using Binder, see @jupyter_binder_2018], and (b) transparency because an image's filesystem can be easily inspected.
+Further useful features are (a) portability thanks to a single runtime dependency, which allows readers to explore an author's virtual laboratory including complex dependencies or bespoke code either on their machines or in cloud-based infrastructures [e.g., by using Binder, see @jupyter_binder_2018], and (b) transparency because an image's filesystem can be easily inspected.
 This way containers have been shown to enable verification of reproducibility and auditing without requiring reviewers to manually download, install, and re-run analyses [@beaulieu-jones_reproducibility_2017].

 Container preservation is an active field of research [@rechert_preserving_2017; @emsley_framework_2018].
-It is reasonable to assume that the operation of a container runtime at a time scale comparable to data storage requirements by funding agencies, e.g. 10 years in case of the [German DFG](http://www.dfg.de/en/research_funding/proposal_review_decision/applicants/research_data/index.html) or [British EPSRC](https://epsrc.ukri.org/about/standards/researchdata/expectations/), is feasible for stakeholders such as universities or scientific publishers.
+It is reasonable to assume that the operation of a container runtime at a time scale comparable to data storage requirements by funding agencies, e.g., 10 years in case of the [German DFG](http://www.dfg.de/en/research_funding/proposal_review_decision/applicants/research_data/index.html) or [British EPSRC](https://epsrc.ukri.org/about/standards/researchdata/expectations/), is feasible for stakeholders such as universities or scientific publishers.
 To leverage this infrastructure, container creation must become more widespread and easier.

 # Summary